raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

 .. _adding-a-token:
 Registering a token
 -------------------
-In order to register a token all we need is the address of the token.
+In order to register a token all we need is its address.
 When a new token is registered a Channel Manager contract is deployed, which makes it quite an expensive thing to do in terms of gas usage ``TODO insert estimated gas price``.

 To register a token simply use the endpoint listed below::